The Cobb brothers—Horace, Lyman, Charles, Fred, and William—were born in the mid-1850s to an old Vermont family.

 In the 1860 census, only brother William had not yet been born.

-Somehow, by about 1892 these New Englanders found themselves out west in Texas, four of them in Cowtown.
+Somehow, as did so many others from back east, by about 1892 these five New Englanders found themselves out west in Texas, four of them in Cowtown.

 Four of them soon became officers in the W. C. Belcher Land Mortgage Company.